 Our revenue depends on the completion and sale of our projects, which in turn depends on our ability to acquire development sites.
 Our land costs are a major component of our cost of real estate sales and increases in such costs could diminish our gross margin.
 In China, the PRC government controls the supply of land and regulates land sales and transfers in the secondary market.
 As a result, the policies of the PRC government, including those related to land supply and urban planning, affect our ability to acquire, and our costs of acquiring, land use rights for our projects.
 In recent years, the government has introduced various measures attempting to moderate investment in the property market in China.
 Although we believe that these measures are generally targeted at the luxury property market and speculative purchases of land and properties, we cannot assure you that the PRC government will not introduce other measures in the future that would adversely affect our ability to obtain land for development.
-We currently acquire our development sites primarily by bidding for government land, supplemented in some instances by direct negotiations with local governments prior to land auctions.
+We currently acquire our development sites primarily by bidding for government land, supplemented in some instances by direct negotiations with local governments prior to land auctions or by entity acquisition.
 Under current regulations, land use rights acquired from government authorities for commercial and residential development purposes must be purchased through a public tender, auction or listing-for-sale.
 Competition in these bidding processes has resulted in higher land use rights costs for us over the past few years.
 In addition, we may not successfully obtain desired development sites due to the increasingly intense competition in the bidding processes.
-In the future, we may also need to acquire land use rights through acquisition, which could increase our costs.
-Moreover, the supply of potential development sites in any given city will diminish over time, and we may find it increasingly difficult to identify and acquire attractive development sites at commercially reasonable costs in the future.
+To the extent, we acquire land use rights through acquisition, we could be exposed to risks generally associated with entity acquisitions and our costs could increase.
+Moreover, the supply of potential development sites in any given city will diminish over time, and we may find it increasingly difficult to identify and acquire attractive development

-We may not be able to procure land successfully or receive expected return through our new land acquisition model.
+We may not be able to procure land successfully or receive expected return through our direct negotiation land acquisition model.